ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 - Implementations: linked lists, dynamic arrays
 :::

-    interface Stack extends Collection:
-        push(x)    // Pushes x on top of the stack. pop()      // Pops the top of the stack and returns it. peek()     // Returns the top element, without removing it.
+    interface Stack of T extends Collection of T: push(x: T)     // Pushes x on top of the stack. pop() -> T     // Pops the top of the stack and returns it. peek()  -> T   // Returns the top element, without removing it.

 #### Queues

-    interface Queue extends Collection:
-        enqueue(x)  // Enqueues x at the end of the queue. dequeue()   // Dequeues the frontmost element.
-        peek()      // Returns the frontmost element, without removing it.
+    interface Queue of T extends Collection of T: enqueue(x: T)    // Enqueues x at the end of the queue. dequeue() -> T   // Dequeues the frontmost element. peek() -> T      // Returns the frontmost element, without removing it.

 #### Double-ended queues